-Any Internet Protocol (IP) addresses used in this document are not intended to be actual addresses.
-Any examples, command display output, and figures included in the document are shown for illustrative purposes only.
-Any use of actual IP addresses in illustrative content is unintentional and coincidental.
+Any Internet Protocol (IP) addresses and phone numbers used in this document are not intended to be actual addresses and phone numbers.
+Any examples, command display output, network topology diagrams, and other figures included in the document are shown for illustrative purposes only.
+Any use of actual IP addresses or phone numbers in illustrative content is unintentional and coincidental.